-Any submissions that do not primarily focus on a population based in the 50 United States or District of Columbia will not be considered in the Competition.
+Any submissions that did not primarily focus on a population based in the 50 United States or District of Columbia were not considered in the Competition.

 Finalists were notified of their status in January 2020.

-Finalists will present at a special poster session on October 5, 2020 at the Population Health Colloquium in Philadelphia.
-The winner of the prize will be announced during the morning plenary session of the Population Health Colloquium, on October 6, 2020.
+The winner of the prize was announced during the Population Health Colloquium, on October 6, 2020.